lawnjelly/godot-lportal/README.md

 * PVS (primary and secondary)

 ## Installation

-You will need to compile Godot from source (for now).
-See: http://docs.godotengine.org/en/3.0/development/compiling/index.html
+To easily try out I have provided a win64 build under the 'releases' tab in github.
+However note that for production use on multiple platforms you will have to compile from source.

+## Compiling from source

+See:
+http://docs.godotengine.org/en/3.0/development/compiling/index.html

 Once the engine is compiling okay on your system, to add the module: